 What Does It Cost to Replumb a House?

 There are a lot of variables when it comes to the cost to plumb a house.
 The total re-pipe cost will depend on how many bathrooms, and how many floors the home has.
 Even for homes with the same number of bathrooms, there can be a huge variation in the cost to replace plumbing.
 There are so many variables that it’s impossible to provide you with general pricing.
 This is why you need a highly skilled and licensed plumber who will be able to provide you with a correct project estimate without any hidden costs.
 Also, you will probably need a permit from the local planning or building department and that is an extra expense you will have to budget for.
+With all these variables taken into consideration the average cost of replumbing a house can range anywhere from $5,000 to $7,000 depending on your home's specific replumbing needs.

 Which Pipes Do I Choose?